NodeSecure/vulnera/README.md

 > the option **hydrateDatabase** is only useful for some of the strategy (like Node.js Security WG).

 ### Standard vulnerability format
 We provide an high level format that work for all available strategy.
-It can be activated with the option `useStandardFormat`.
+It can be activated with the option `useFormat`.

 ```ts
 export interface StandardVulnerability {